Reimagining Humanitarian Technology Design

 Speaking & Publications

-I have presented my work at various international conferences, sharing insights on how engineering and humanitarian action can better align.
-My contributions aim to challenge conventional approaches and push for transformative technology adoption.
+I have shared insights from my work on how engineering and humanitarian action can better align at various international conferences.
+My contributions aim to challenge conventional approaches and push for transformative technology design and adoption.

 Engineering practice and development: emerging technologies in development assistance.